ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

             return true;
         }
         /*
-         * If we lost out to a signal(), then we can't proceed
-         * until it finishes its enq().
+         * If we lost out to a signal(), then we can't proceed until it finishes its enq().
 Cancelling during an
-         * incomplete transfer is both rare and transient, so just
+         * incomplete transfer is both rare and transient, so just spin.
-         * spin.
          */
         while (!isOnSyncQueue(node))
             Thread.yield();
         return false;
     }

-    /**
-     * Invokes release with current state value; returns saved state.
-     * Cancels node and throws exception on failure.
+    /** Invokes release with current state value; returns saved state.
+Cancels node and throws exception on failure */ final int fullyRelease(Node node) {
-     * @param node the condition node for this wait
-     * @return previous sync state
-     */
-    final int fullyRelease(Node node) {
         boolean failed = true;
         try {